hirrolot/metalang99/README.md

 ### Q: Why not generate an amalgamated header?

-A: I don't like amalgamated headers because they induce burden with updating.
+A: I am against amalgamated headers because they induce burden with updating.
 In contrast to this, you can just add Metalang99 as a [Git submodule] and update it with `git submodule update --remote`.

 [Git submodule]: https://git-scm.com/book/en/v2/Git-Tools-Submodules